 Skills in Using Teaching Aids

-Figure 7.
+Fig. 7.
 Distribution of Data on Skills in Using Teaching Aids

 The skill levels observed range from a minimum of 25 to a maximum of 40.
 The mean skill level is 33.00.
 Standard Deviation of Skill Levels: The standard deviation of skill levels is 4.88, indicating a moderate spread in the data.
 The frequency of each skill level ranges from a minimum of 1 to a maximum of 6.
 The average frequency across all observed skill levels is approximately 2.86.
 The skill level of 40 is the most frequently observed, with 6 occurrences, indicating a significant number of individuals possess the highest reported skill in using teaching aids.
 Skill levels 31 and 36 are also highly frequent, each appearing 5 times, suggesting a strong presence of individuals with good proficiency.
 Skill levels 25, 26, 27, 35, and 39 are the least frequent, each occurring only 1 time, which might indicate fewer individuals at these specific proficiency points.
 The distribution shows a varied pattern, with several peaks (e.g., at 31, 36, and 40) and valleys (e.g., at 25-27, 35, 39), suggesting that skill in using teaching aids is not uniformly distributed but rather concentrated at certain proficiency levels, particularly towards the higher end of the scale.